kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 PodSchedulingSpec.PotentialNodes field gets set.

-If all resources have been allocated already, the scheduler ensures that the Pod is listed in the `claim.status.reservedFor` field of its ResourceClaims.
+If all resources have been allocated already, the claim plugin ensures that the Pod is listed in the `claim.status.reservedFor` field of its ResourceClaims.
 The driver can and should already have added the Pod when specifically allocating the claim for it, so it may be possible to skip this update.